deanbushmiller/CEH-bootcamp/README.md

 **Important: Each command will output an _ImageId_.
 YOUR ImageId is NOT typically the orginal ImageId.
 You need to copy these 3 to a local text file and keep them for the deployment steps below.**

+** You must wait 10 minutes for images to complete copy before next step **

 ## Deployment Guide:

 This solution is provided as a CloudFormation template in YAML format.
 The template can be used to deploy the solution the CloudFormation console within AWS.